programmerbiasa/dictionary-and-grammar-1/README.md

 - has a CC-CEDICT format.
 - the official software is MDBG Chinese-English dictionary.
 - the others: EDICT (Japanese-English dictionary) project.

+## CedPane (Chinese-English Dictionary Public-domain Additions for Names Etc)
+- has a tab separated value (tsv) look a like.